From job seekers to business owners, everyone needs a professional-looking business headshot to use online.

 Step 2: Set up a tripod to hold your smartphone

 This is the part where I warn you about extended-arm selfies.
 Selfies distort the proportions of your face, making your forehead or nose look larger than it is.
-While subtle, this effect tips people off to the fact that your photo is a selfie.
-(That’s why you can tell a photo is a selfie even when the photo-taking arm has been cropped out.)
+This subtle effect tells people that your photo is a selfie even if your arm isn’t in the shot.

 Step 3: Use your timer to take pictures

 Once you’ve got your phone in place, turn on your camera’s timer setting.

 If you’re using an iPhone, you’ll simply open up your camera app and tap the clock icon:

 Once your timer is set, you simply press the button to take a picture, and it gives you a few seconds to get in place.
 Easy!

 With your setup down-pat, go ahead and take lots of photos to ensure you’ve got a few good shots in the bunch.
 Experiment with different outfits, accessories, poses, expressions, and angles.

 If you followed the steps above, you should have a whole bunch of pictures that look something like this.

 Notice how she’s a few steps away from both the wall and the camera.
 That few feet of spacing makes this look awesome!

 Now, once you’ve uploaded the shots to your computer (by plugging your phone into your computer or using your Dropbox app or what have you), you’ll want to use a free photo editor to make some easy tweaks.